I’m New! What should I know?

 What do I need to do to join Good Shepherd?

-Guests who are new to Good Shepherd and/or WELS should attend a Bible Information Course.
-The classes will cover the basic truths of Christianity as taught by Good Shepherd and the WELS.
+Guests who are new to Good Shepherd and/or WELS should attend our Bible Information Course (normally offered in the fall).
+These classes will cover the basic truths of Christianity as taught by Good Shepherd and the WELS.
 The class discussions are designed for people interested in becoming a member at Good Shepherd, as well as those who simply want to learn and discuss biblical truth.
 The classes are prerequisites for church membership, in most cases.

 We ask guests who are coming from a WELS (Wisconsin Evangelical Lutheran Synod), ELS (Evangelical Lutheran Synod), or LCMS (Lutheran Church – Missouri Synod) church to speak with a pastor about their interest in membership.